missing-semester-de/missing-semester-de.github.io/_2019/backups.md

 ## Deduplication

 However, making several copies of your data might be extremely costly in terms of disk space.
 Nevertheless, from one version to the next, most data will be identical and needs not be transferred again.
-This is where [data deduplication](https://en.wikipedia.org/wiki/Data_deduplication) comes into play, by keeping track of what has already been stored one can do **incremental backups** where only the changes from one version to the next need to be stored.
+This is where [Deduplikation](https://de.wikipedia.org/wiki/Deduplikation) comes into play, by keeping track of what has already been stored one can do **incremental backups** where only the changes from one version to the next need to be stored.
 This significantly reduces the amount of space needed for backups beyond the first copy.

 ## Encryption